 What to expect at a Functional Capacity Evaluation

-The tests are sometimes tailored to simulate your specific job duties so the physical therapist can observe your tolerances and levels of effort.
+The tests and activities used during the FCE can vary depending on your condition, medical history, and specific functional limitations.
+FCE tests are sometimes tailored to simulate your specific job duties so that the therapist can observe your tolerances and levels of effort.

 - Range of motion